-The travel industry was one of the hardest hit during the pandemic, with restrictions forcing travel and tourism to come to a screeching halt.
+The travel industry was one of the hardest hit during the pandemic, with restrictions forcing travel and tourism to come to a screeching halt, according to the U.S. Travel Association data.
 Recovery has been slow.
 In Xenophon Analytics’ 2020 Frequent Flyer Survey, 60% of respondents said they had plans to travel in the next six months.
 Yet in this year’s report, 36% of respondents said they have not travelled since January 2020.

 But the appetite for travel is increasing.
 Nearly 70% of respondents said they have plans to travel by plane in the next six months, with 72% of those travelers planning personal trips.

 “Americans are ready to travel, but they want to do so safely,” said Fuscus.
 “Our results show that the majority of frequent flyers want to see mandatory face masks, vaccination passports and social distancing on the plane in order to feel confident in air travel again.”